luigiselmi/algorithms/README.md

 ## Computational Complexity of Algorithms
 ### Abstract Data Types
+Here we present the most used data types that are used in many applications.
+Each data type provides a set of APIs to add, look up or remove items.
+The APIs can be implemented with algorithms that may have different performances.

 #### Stack
 A stack is a data type that implements a Last-In-First-Out data access policy.
 It can be based on a linked list and must implement two APIs: push() to insert a new element on the top of the stack, and pop() to remove one element from the top.